amorsey/levenshtein-search/README.md

 1. Read in data and create lookup tables for each word and the anagrams of each word.
 2. Starting with the first word:
---1.
-Sort it's letters and check that against the anagram table.
+  1. Sort it's letters and check that against the anagram table.
---2.
-Permutate through each leter variation and check those against the word table.
+  2. Permutate through each leter variation and check those against the word table.
---3.
-Add any matching words to a list of neighbor words.
+  3. Add any matching words to a list of neighbor words.
---4.
-Choose a word from the list of seen words with the smallest change cost and repeat.
+  4. Choose a word from the list of seen words with the smallest change cost and repeat.
 3. Continue this process until one of two things happen:
---1.
-You run out of seen words.
+  1. You run out of seen words.
 Then return -1.
---2.
-You have found the destination word, and your remaining seen words all word create longer paths than your current shortest path.
+  2. You have found the destination word, and your remaining seen words all word create longer paths than your current shortest path.

 ### Runetime
 Creating the looup talbes will take O(nm) time where n is the size of the dictionary and m is the size of the longest word.
 Since m much smaller than n we can simplify this to O(n).

-The traversal of a graph using a queue of seen vertices has a runtime of O(elog(v)) where e is the edges and v vertices, or O(n^2log(n)) because at most each node isconnected to each other node.
+The traversal of a graph has a runtime of O(elog(v)) where e is the edges and v vertices, or O(n^2log(n)) because at most each node isconnected to each other node.

 Checking each variation of a word will take O(m).

 Adding everything we get O(n + mn^2log(n)).
 This simplifies to O(n^2log(n))

-However because we are using a priority queue, and choosing smallest step our average time will be much better than this.
+However since we choose the shortest cost node for each step our average time will be much better than this.